How to Use Your Health Insurance for Mental Health Care

 Getting Affordable Mental Health Care Without Insurance

-Concern about paying for mental health care is not uncommon.
-Many people need help and worry that they can’t afford it.
-A 2019 National Survey on Drug Use and Health revealed that 51.5 million American adults had a mental health illness in the past year, and of those, 26% felt there was an unmet need for mental health services.
-Though some insurance companies don’t provide much mental health coverage and often have expensive copays and deductibles, there’s still affordable — and even free — mental health care or support.
+Concern about paying for mental health care is common.
+Many people need help and worry they can't afford it.
+A 2024 national survey found that tens of millions of adults experienced a mental illness in the past year and reported unmet needs for care.
+Though some insurance companies don't provide much mental health coverage and have expensive copays and deductibles, affordable and free mental health care options exist.
+If you don't have coverage, learn how to get health insurance through the marketplace or other programs.

 Government Support for Mental Health

-The federal government has options and various resources for those seeking mental health support.
-It regulates systems and providers, protects consumers’ rights, provides major funding for services and supports research.
-It also establishes and sets standards the states can build on.
+The federal government has options and resources for people seeking mental health support.
+It regulates systems and providers, protects consumers' rights, provides major funding for services and supports research.
+It establishes and sets standards that states can build on.

 Employee Assistance Programs

-Employee Assistance Programs (EAPs) are work-based programs that offer confidential, free support to employees struggling with mental health issues, substance abuse and grief, to name a few.
-While most EAPs do not offer long-term counseling, they can refer an employee to services for long-term solutions.
-Check your employee benefits to find out if you have one or ask your HR benefits department.
+Employee Assistance Programs (EAPs) are work-based programs that offer confidential, free support to employees struggling with mental health issues, substance abuse and grief.
+Most EAPs provide a limited number of free counseling sessions per issue (usually 3 to 6, sometimes more) along with 24/7 phone access to counselors and referrals for longer-term care.
+Most EAPs don't offer long-term counseling but refer employees to services for long-term solutions.
+Check your employee benefits or ask your HR benefits department.

 Free Clinics and Nonprofit Options